 By Beth Colley

-When an economic downturn has impacted an organization, reducing human capital is the fastest way a company can cut costs.
+When a business or economic downturn has impacted an organization, reducing the level of staff is the fastest way a company can cut costs.

 Rather than squirm in your seat while you figure out how to discuss your involuntary separation, think through your answer in advance so you can provide the right response for the situation.

-Follow these simple rules when you answer:
+Follow these 5 simple rules when you answer:

-A job interview is not a time to share grievances or speak disparagingly against an employer.
+A job interview is NOT a time to share grievances or speak disparagingly against an employer.

 When it's time to respond to the "Why did you leave your last job?" question, take a deep breath, be brief, answer the question, and stay positive.

-If you are angry about your layoff, deal with it.
-Don't let the anger grow -- you will probably have a "bad attitude" that will impact your interactions with employers and recruiters, hurting your chances of landing a new job.
+Do not let the anger grow -- you will probably have a "bad attitude" that will show and impact your interactions with employers and recruiters, damaging your chances of landing a new job.

 Beth Colley CEO/owner of Chesapeake Career Management Services has guided over 1,200 job seekers to career success since joining the careers industry in January of 2000.
 She is a Certified Master Resume Writer, a Certified Career Management Coach, and a Certified Brain Based Success Coach and an active member of Career Directors International, The National Resume Writers Association, and Career Thought Leaders.